 WebRTC Leak Test:

 I also checked for WebRTC leaks, and X-VPN passed the test without any issues at all.
 Even after conducting multiple tests, X-VPN proved to be legitimately leakproof.

 Last but not least, I scanned the X-VPN Windows file from Virus Total to see if it contained anything malicious.
 Sadly, the file I tested contained 3 Trojan viruses that could clearly damage your computer.
 Here are the test results:

-As soon as you download this file, it could start collecting your data, monitor your activities and whatnot.
-I would definitely advise avoiding their windows app just to be safe.
+As soon as you download this file, it could start collecting your data, monitoring your activities, and whatnot.
+I would definitely advise avoiding their windows app to be safe.